sealuzh/cloud-workbench/README.md

 3. If you are not using `~/.ssh/id_rsa`, update "ssh_options" accordingly in `${REPO_ROOT}/config/deploy/production.rb`
 4. Check your settings with `bin/cap production deploy:check`

-## Limitations

-* No technical user authentication and authorization (VMs can interact with CWB without authentication)
-* Chef cookbooks must be uploaded to the Chef server
-* Log files from created VM instances are not accessible via web interface and get lost on VM shutdown

 ## Manual Installation